Hi. Do you mean specific attractions? That would depend on what you actually like doing!

 There are plenty of castles and historic buildings, you have Snowdon and wonderful walking available - you have coastal, mountains, inland etc http://www.visitwales.com/things-to-do/activities/walking-hiking, there are fantastic restaurants, shops, beaches etc etc.

-Perhaps if you can give us a bit more about you - for me, for example, I have a dodgy knee so walking, and walking up mountains is not possible...but driving round and visiting castles is. over 4 years ago
+Perhaps if you can give us a bit more about you - for me, for example, I have a dodgy knee so walking, and walking up mountains is not possible...but driving round and visiting castles is. about 5 years ago

 1) Check out the castles:

 You may automatically think of England when you’re thinking of castles but you’d be wrong.
 The best castles in the UK (the world?) are found in Wales.
 You could spend weeks driving around the country chasing these bad boys, pretending you’re Robin Hood, or is that just me?